top of page

 What is good architecture for humans?

-While this sounds so broad, I wonder if in practice it is meant to be more of a touchstone for architects.
+While this sounds so broad, I always wonder if in practice it is meant to be more of a touchstone for architects.

 The word "good" suggests not only values in utilities and aesthetics but also moral values.
 And the phrase "for humans" orders those values to be objective beyond generations and cultures, which seems to be crucial particularly in the context of Kyoto.